Draeken/articles/dev/11React/README.md

   }
 ```
 would result in calling 3 times setCount(1).
 To resolves this, it should use a function (currentState) => newState.
+Batching avoid unecessary re-render.

+When using useEffect, React tends to defer its execution after a browser re-paint, to avoid hurting time to interactive/first paint. useLayout to do it before browser re-paint.

+Internally, Hooks, eg: useState, are stored in a linked list local to the component and its identity in the tree.
+For each call of "useState", it increment the pointer/index and return the corresponding item, or push one if none exist.
+Before each rendering, pointer is reinitialized.
+The order of Hook calls is important: if a useState call is missing (eg: conditional statement), or order swapped, the state content will be swapped too.
+That's why Hook call must be to the top level of the component, not in a callback function, condionally called, nor in a loop (which may change in length).

+Don’t stop the data flow.
+Props and state can change, and components should handle those changes whenever they happen.
+Always be ready to render.
+A component shouldn’t break because it’s rendered more or less often.
+No component is a singleton.
+Even if a component is rendered just once, your design will improve if rendering twice doesn’t break it.
+Keep the local state isolated.
+Think about which state is local to a particular UI representation — and don’t hoist that state higher than necessary.